-Charleston is a larger medium-sized city located in the state of West Virginia.
-With a population of 48,864 people and 27 constituent neighborhoods, Charleston is the largest community in West Virginia.
+Charleston is a medium-sized city located in the state of West Virginia.
+With a population of 48,018 people and 29 constituent neighborhoods, Charleston is the largest community in West Virginia.

 Also of interest is that Charleston has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Charleston is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Arabic and Spanish.